Close Menu

 11.12 Myasthenia gravis, with A, B, or C despite adherence to prescribed treatment for at least 3 months:

-A. Disorganization of motor function in two extremities, resulting in an extreme limit in the ability to stand up from a seated position, balance while standing or walking, or use the upper extremities.
+A. Disorganization of motor function in two extremities, resulting in an extreme limit in the ability to stand up from a seated position, balance while standing or walking, or use of the upper extremities.

 OR